houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 xrt-lib is the repository of functions that can potentially be shared between xrt-mgmt and xrt-user.

 Alveo platform consists of one or more FPGA partitions.
-Each partition has multiple peripherals (also referred to as endpoints) and metadata to describe the endpoints.
+Each partition has multiple HW peripherals (also referred to as endpoints) and metadata to describe the endpoints.
 This metadata is in flat device tree format. xrt-lib relies on OF kernel APIs to un-flatten the metadata and overlay the un-flattened device tree nodes to the system base device tree.